 In such challenging times for savers, who have seen returns fall dramatically as a result of the record-low Bank of England base rate of interest, we have offered consistent returns.
-For example, at the end of 2010 the Group's average interest rate oncashISAswas2.21%,morethanfivetimesas highasthemarketaveragerateof0.40%1.
+For example, at the end of 2010 the Group's average interest rate on cash ISAs was 2.21%, more than five times as high as the market average rate of 0.40%.

 The Society provided protection to our investing members by doing our best to shelter them from the full effects of the low base rate.
-In late 2010 independent consumer body Which? found that in themarketasawhole1in4savingsaccountsand cashISAspaid0.10%orlessinannualinterest2.
-In contrast, fewer than 1 in 12 accounts offered by the Societypaid 0.10% or less in annual interest.
+In late 2010 independent consumer body Which? found that in the market as a whole 1 in 4 savings accounts and cash ISAs paid 0.10% or less in annual interest.
+In contrast, fewer than 1 in 12 accounts offered by the Society paid 0.10% or less in annual interest.